thautwarm/plfp/view-point-from-research-side/Lamu0.md

 interpreting a given "grammar", however, it lacks of the facilities to work with multuple separate interpretations, like
 - **compositing separate interpretations**
-- **resolving the dependency relationships among related interpretations**
+- **resolving the dependency relationships among dependent interpretations**
-- **decoupling the related interpretations as much as possible**
+- **decoupling the dependent interpretations as much as possible**

 To address this problem, I proposed an operation among the algebras to make reductions, which could be taken advantage of to solve above 3 pain spots fairly easy.